HydraCommander23/AboutMe-/readme.md

 - **Integrated Development Environments (IDEs)**:
   1. PyCharm
   2. Visual Studio/Code
+  3. CodeSandBox
-  3. JupyterLab and Jupyter Notebook
+  4. JupyterLab and Jupyter Notebook
-  4. Eclipse *(My personal least favorite)*
+  5. Eclipse *(My personal least favorite)*
-  5. CodeSandBox
+### Personal Favorite IDEs are: Pycharm, Visual Studio/Code, and Codesandbox

   ### *(All these IDEs have been used throughout my university courses.)*